Complete Guide to Understanding Your Computer Motherboard and Components

 An expansion bus is an assortment of wires that allows for computer expansion with the use of an expansion board.
 Expansion buses give rise to expansion slots.
 The expansion boards are inserted into an expansion slot on the motherboard or backplane that provides additional features to a computer system.
 Buses carry signals, such as data; memory addresses, power and control signals from component to component.

-Expansion buses enhance the PCs capabilities by allowing users to add missing features in their computers in form of adapter cards that are slotted in expansion slots.
+Expansion buses enhance the PC’s capabilities by allowing users to add missing features in their computers in the form of adapter cards that are slotted in expansion slots.

 The different types of buses include PCI, ISA, EISA I/0 bus.